pelithne/k8s/workshop.md

 cd application/azure-vote-app
 ```

-Inside the directory you will find the application source code, a pre-created Docker compose file, and a Kubernetes manifest file.
-These files are used throughout the tutorial.
+Inside the directory you will find the application source code, a pre-created Dockerfile and a Kubernetes manifest.
+These files will be used throughout the tutorial.

 ### Create a docker network